warpedvoxels/java-edition/CONTRIBUTING.md

 * `structuring`: This issue or pull request is related in how we can improve the project structure
 * `rest server`: This issue or pull request is related to our Rest API
 * `security`: This issue or pull request is related to security
+* `cli`: This issue or pull request is related to our command-line interface

 ## Guidelines